top of page

 • Important details left out

-If you’re wondering is it worth negotiating a severance package, the answer becomes clear once you see how many issues you can fix simply by asking.
+If you’re wondering if it’s worth negotiating a severance package, the answer becomes clear once you see how many issues you can fix simply by asking.

 Many Severance Offers Are Designed to Be Negotiated